LSDtopotools/lsdfailtools/README.md

 ## Analysis ##

 ------------
-The analysis can be grouped into 4 main steps (see sections below).
-This involves processing the input data, calibrating the model, validating it, and finally visualisation of the results.
+The analysis can be grouped into 5 main steps (see sections below).
+This involves processing the input data, calibrating the model, validating it, visualisation of the results and conversion of output .csv files into polygon shapefiles.

 The analysis scripts are found in the `python_foresee` folder.